 - If the protocol's risk level is greater than minimal risk (e.g., every drug/device study, observation studies that require a biopsy) you will need to have the consent translated before enrolling the individual. - The PI must determine if it is justified to proceed with the short form consenting process because it is in the individual's best interest to enroll prior to the translation.
 The best interest of the individual means that it is necessary to ensure the rights, welfare, and safety of the individual.
-See OHSRP Guidance page 3 for examples.
-If the short form consent process is used, a translated consent should be requested ASAP. - If the protocol's risk level is minimal risk (e.g., some questionnaire/ blood sample collection studies, natural history studies without CT/MRI scans): - A short form consent may be used up to three (3) times in the same language on the study to consent participants beginning on March 1, 2024. - After the use of 3 short form consents in a particular language, a translated consent form in that language is required to be used for future participants.
+See OHSRP Guidelines for Enrolling Non-English Speaking Subject (page 3 for examples) posted under SOP PM-2 on the CCR SOP website.
+If the short form consent process is used, a translated consent should be requested ASAP. - If the protocol's risk level is minimal risk (e.g., some questionnaire/ blood sample collection studies, natural history studies without CT/MRI scans): - A short form consent may be used up to three (3) times in the same language on the study to consent patients beginning on March 1, 2024. - After the use of 3 short form consents in a particular language, a translated consent form in that language is required to be used for future patients.